Research Group

 Current group members

-Yun William Yu headshot Yun William Yu - Assistant Professor - Computational Biology
+Yun William Yu headshot Yun William Yu - Associate Professor - Computational Biology

 William is a computational biologist and applied mathematician interested in compression, genomics, privacy, and sketching.
 Prior to moving to CMU, he was an assistant professor in the math department at the University of Toronto.
 He was a graduate student with Bonnie Berger in Mathematics at MIT, and a postdoctoral fellow with Griffin Weber in Biomedical Informatics at Harvard Medical School.
 William is originally from Huntingburg, Indiana, USA.